-(ii) Resistance: It basically obstructs the path of flow of current.
+(ii) Resistance: It basically obstructs the path of flow of the current.
 More resistance will results in lesser current flow through the circuit.
-Its unit is ohms and expressed as Ω.
+Its unit is ohms and is expressed as Ω.

 (iii) Current: It indicates how much electricity flows inside the circuit.
 It is dependent on the resistance value because both are inversely proportional to each other.
-Its unit is Ampere and expressed as A.
+Its unit is Ampere and is expressed as A.

 (iv) Alternating current voltage: This type of electricity generally flows in residential areas or in our houses.
 Its frequency is 50 Hz.
-If you need to measure alternating current in a circuit, different multimeters have different symbols to measure it usually “ACA” and “ACV,” or “A” and “V” with a squiggly line (~) next to or above them.
+If you need to measure alternating current in a circuit, different multimeters have different symbols to measure it.
+Most used symbols are “ACA” and “ACV,” or “A” and “V” with a squiggly line (~) next to or above them.

-(v) Direct current voltage: This type of electricity is generally flows in auto and household batteries like AA or AAA batteries.
+(v) Direct current voltage: This type of electricity generally flows in auto and household batteries like AA or AAA batteries.
 Its frequency is 0 Hz.
-Different multimeters have different symbols for measuring direct current usually “DCA” and “DCV,” or “A” and “V” with a straight bar above or next to them.
+Different multimeters have different symbols for measuring direct current.
+“DCA” and “DCV,” or “A” and “V” with a straight bar above or next to them are generally used.

-(vi) Capacitance: It is a passive device used to store electric charge.
+(vi) Capacitance: It is a passive device used to store an electric charge.
 Its unit is Farad and expressed as F.